zdenop/Sword.Patched/README.md

 git checkout svn_trunk  # For official SVN mirror
 ```

 3. Follow the official [A quick start for getting the engine compiled](https://crosswire.org/sword/develop/index.jsp) for compilation.
+For more detailes instruction see local [INSTALL.git.md](INSTALL.git.md) file.

 ## Contributing